top of page

 • What happened next?

 Be sensitive.
-Trips down memory lane evoke a lot of emotions.
-Tears from missing loved ones, regret, pain, or wistful hopes things could return to the way they were.
+Trips down memory lane evoke many emotions: tears from missing loved ones, regret, pain, or wistful hopes that things could return to the way they were.
 Additionally, not every relative can quickly recall the stories they long to share.

 • Allow your family member to feel their feelings in a loving environment.